DeepDeepDeep/LoLEsportsWatcher/README.md

 4. Click on "Load unpacked" and select the folder where you cloned or downloaded the repository

 # Usage
-The extension will automatically check for upcoming matches every 5 minutes and open a new tab with the stream if it is about to start.
-If a match has already finished, the extension will close the tab with the stream.
+The extension will automatically check for upcoming matches every 5 minutes and open a new window if it is about to start.
+When the match finishes, the extension will close the window.
 Click on the extension icon in the top right corner of Chrome to see the list of upcoming matches.

-**By default the windows are unmuted, if you would like to mute them, you can enable the option.
-The changes will take effect when the windows are opened again.**

 ## Constributing
 Feel free to open a pull request if you can help, I have no clue about javascript or chrome extensions so I made this pretty fast so there might be some bugs and shitty code.